-Infertility is defined as the failure to get pregnant after a year of unprotected intercourse.
-Women with polycystic ovarian syndrome often are infertile because they don't ovulate.
+"Infertility" is the failure to become pregnant after a year of unprotected intercourse.
+PCOS Women often are infertile because they don't ovulate.
 40% to 80% of them have a problem with fertility.
 The reason for this wide variation is that polycystic ovary syndrome is a complex metabolic syndrome, with multiple factors that can interfere with fertility.

 Lack of fertility is a very distressing disorder.
 It is also very complex to deal with.

-In general, infertility falls into one of five categories:
+In general, this problem falls into one of five categories: